hylo-lang/specification/spec.md

     2. A binding declaration introduced with `var` or `inout` defines a mutable binding.
 The value of a live mutable binding may be projected mutably or immutably.

-    3. A binding declaration introduced with `sink` defines an escapable binding.
-An escapable binding may only be assigned to sinkable objects.
-The value of an escapable binding may be consumed at a given program point if is escapable at that program point.
+    3. A binding declaration introduced with `sink` defines a sink binding.
+A sink binding may only be assigned to sinkable objects.

-  A mutable binding can appear on the left side of an assignment, on the right side of an assignment to a non-escapable mutable binding, as the initializer of non-escapable mutable binding, as argument to an `inout` parameter, or as argument to an `assign` parameter.
-An escapable binding can appear as the the operand of a consuming operation.
+  A mutable binding can appear on the left side of an assignment, on the right side of an assignment, as the initializer of a binding, as argument to an `inout` parameter, or as argument to an `set` parameter.

-4. The pattern of a binding declaration may not contain any binding patterns and, unless it appears in the condition of a loop statement or in the condition of a selection expression, it may not contain any expression patterns.
+4. The pattern of a binding declaration may not contain any expression patterns.

 5. A binding declaration may be defined at module scope, namespace scope, type scope, or function scope.